bensheldon/good_job/README.md

 - `execution_mode` (symbol) specifies how and where jobs should be executed.
 You can also set this with the environment variable `GOOD_JOB_EXECUTION_MODE`.
 It can be any one of:
     - `:inline` executes jobs immediately in whatever process queued them (usually the web server process).
 This should only be used in test and development environments.
     - `:external` causes the adapter to enqueue jobs, but not execute them.
 When using this option (the default for production environments), you’ll need to use the command-line tool to actually execute your jobs.
-    - `:async` (or `:async_server`) executes jobs in separate threads within the Rails webserver process (`bundle exec rails server`).
+    - `:async` (or `:async_server`) executes jobs in separate threads within the Rails web server process (`bundle exec rails server`).
 It can be more economical for small workloads because you don’t need a separate machine or environment for running your jobs, but if your web server is under heavy load or your jobs require a lot of resources, you should choose `:external` instead.
-When not in the Rails webserver, jobs will execute in `:external` mode to ensure jobs are not executed within `rails console`, `rails db:migrate`, `rails assets:prepare`, etc.
+When not in the Rails web server, jobs will execute in `:external` mode to ensure jobs are not executed within `rails console`, `rails db:migrate`, `rails assets:prepare`, etc.
     - `:async_all` executes jobs in separate threads in _any_ Rails process.
 - `max_threads` (integer) sets the maximum number of threads to use when `execution_mode` is set to `:async`.
 You can also set this with the environment variable `GOOD_JOB_MAX_THREADS`.
 - `queues` (string) determines which queues to execute jobs from when `execution_mode` is set to `:async`.
 See the description of `good_job start` for more details on the format of this string.
 You can also set this with the environment variable `GOOD_JOB_QUEUES`.